MicrosoftDocs/power-automate-docs/articles/change-cloud-flow-owner.md

 Follow these steps to change the owner of a flow.

->[!WARNING]
+>[!IMPORTANT]
 >To perform this action, the flow must be referenced in a solution.

 1. Sign in to [Power Automate](https://flow.microsoft.com).